rzk-lang/rzk/docs/docs/en/posts/2023-12-24-formatter.rzk.md

 indentation on the users when the line might be more readable using a different indentation, and the formatter is not smart enough to decide when it should adjust indentation or leave it as is.

+Lastly, some desirable features have been identified as belonging more to the linter (which we do not have yet) rather than the formatter, such as detecting unnecessary parenthesis, deprecated syntax, and expressions that could be simplified.
+The linter is currently not on the roadmap yet, but we hope to have it sometime in the future.

 ## How to use the formatter

 The formatter is shipped as part of the `rzk` executable under the subcommand `format`.